Finland–United Kingdom relations: Culture

-At the turn of the 18th and 19th centuries, Finnish nobles established English-style landscaped gardens on their manor estates.
-Riilahti Manor possesses an original landscaped garden.

 Finnish merchant John von Julin founded Finland's first school in 1822 that used the Bell–Lancaster method.
 Professor Johan Henrik Avellan wrote Finland's first doctoral dissertation on the same teaching method in 1828.

-The House of Nobility in Helsinki, completed in 1862, represents Gothic Revival architecture.

-The English gentlemen's club culture arrived during the period of the Grand Duchy of Finland.
-During the 19th and 20th centuries, several clubs were founded.
-At that time, Handelsgillet i Helsingfors, the Finnish Club of Helsinki, Svenska Klubben, the Pamaus Society, and the Helsinki Bourse Club were established.
-Clubs were founded in major Finnish cities such as Helsinki and Vyborg.

 William Shakespeare’s plays were an important part of theatrical programming in Finland during the 19th century, especially under the direction of Kaarlo Bergbom at the Finnish Theatre.
 During Bergbom's tenure, a total of 14 of Shakespeare's plays were staged, amounting to nearly half of his total output of 36 plays.
 Historical dramas in particular, such as Julius Caesar, attracted great attention and were revived well into the early 20th century.
 These productions featured crowd scenes that were impressive and visually striking, inspired by the Meiningen Court Theatre in Germany.

 The Tempest premiered in Finnish only in the early 20th century, though it had been performed in a somewhat adapted form in the late 19th century.
 Other well-known Shakespeare works included Hamlet and Mary Stuart (the latter being a play by Friedrich Schiller, yet a classic of the same era).
 Shakespeare's plays were significant elements in the development of Finnish theatre and strengthened the theatre's role in building national culture.

 In the late 19th century, a brothel named London operated in Helsinki and was well known.

 British popular culture arrived in Finland in the early 1900s.
 Finland's first film screening was held in June 1896, less than half a year after the Lumière brothers had introduced their invention in Paris.
 Films became a common pastime for the public in the 1910s.
 Most of the films were imported from Britain, the United States, and the Nordic countries.

 Composer Jean Sibelius had a significant connection with England, primarily through his visits and the reception of his music there.
 He first visited Britain in 1905, mainly to conduct his works.
 His longest stay was in London in 1909, where he lived for several weeks at 15 Gloucester Walk in Holland Park.
 During this time, he composed his only published string quartet, Voces Intimae.
 Sibelius was admired in Britain by notable figures such as the composer Granville Bantock and conductor Henry Wood.

 A blue plaque commemorating Jean Sibelius was erected in 1995 by English Heritage at 15 Gloucester Walk, Holland Park, London W8 4HZ, in the Royal Borough of Kensington and Chelsea.